-Finally.
-Sir. the statement also makes certain observations with regard to other points I raised, about a handsome fee.
+Finally Sir, the statement makes certain observations with regard to other points I raised about a handsome fee.
 I said that public suspicion has arisen because the Law Minister had been earlier appointed by Mr. Taraporewalla as his Counsel.
-1 said in this connection that certain handsome fees have been paid to Mr. Pathak, his Counsel at that time and Law Minister later.
+1 said in this connection that certain handsome fees have been paid to Mr. Pathak his Counsel at that time and Law Minister later.
 Now the statement admits that for one appearance, on the 2nd of March, 1964, on behalf of Mr. Taraporewalla, Mr. Pathak was paid Rs.
 2,000, and for another appearance, on the 1st of April 1963, Mr. Pathak was paid Rs.
 3,280.
 Therefore, for two days, altogether a sum of Rs.
 5,280 has been paid.
 And according to the Law Minister's statement, this is not a handsome fee at all.
 May I know, may I have some idea of what, according to the Law Ministry, a handsome fee is?
 Is not a fee of Rs.
-2,500 for one single appearance for a few minutes o be considered a handsome paid.
-But fortunately it had to admit otherwise I would have proved it-that a fee of Rs.
-5,280 was paid to Mr. Pathak for having appeared on behalf of Mr. Taraporewalla for • few minutes . . .
+2,500 for one single appearance for a few minutes to considered a handsome fee?